 I think it’s great that fan fiction writers are being recognized as talented, publishable writers.
 I just wish that the publishers and editors and others who recognize this would encourage them to write purely original stories.
 I have no idea if the 50 Shades books were changed dramatically or held fast to the original characters.
 I’ve not read any of the books nor seen the any of the movies (original or adapted.)
 The Blurred Lines characters were given new names and new physical descriptions, but there is no question in my mind that these characters are still Jane Rizzoli and Maura Isles.
 Ms. Williamson tells a good story and is not a bad writer at all.
 I hope in the future she will use those talents to create new, original characters that stand on their own and do not blur the lines between fan fiction and a truly original novel.

-You can download a sample or purchase The Caphenon by clicking here.
+You can purchase or download a sample of Blurred Lines by clicking here.